microsoft/dotnet-apiport/docs/HowTo/BreakingChanges.md

 - Certain configuration values
 - Certain registry settings

-## Target Framework Moniker
-An assembly can be compiled for a specific framework.
+The most common quirks are dependent on the framework an assembly is compiled for.
 This can help ensure that it will only run on later versions; i.e., if you compile against 4.5, you cannot add this to a 4.0 project.
 However, you may add it to any version greater than or equal to 4.5.
 This is one of the simplest ways to opt into a quirk, and, if compiling with msbuild, this is done automatically.
 If msbuild is not being used to compile the assembly, then a one line global assembly attribute will add it manually.